Apapa Port berths largest container carrier in its history – The Sun Nigeria

 The Lagos Port Complex (LPC), Apapa, on Friday made history with its berthing of a 300m vessel.

-In a statement issued on Saturday to confirm the milestone, the Nigerian Ports Authority (NPA) said the unprecedented development is a testament to the unwavering commitment of the Managing Director; Mohammed Bello Koko and the management team to sustaine investment in port infrastructure and equipment that enable operational excellence.
+In a statement issued yesterday to confirm the milestone, the Nigerian Ports Authority (NPA) said the unprecedented development is a testament to the unwavering commitment of the Managing Director, Mohammed Bello Koko and the management team to sustain investment in port infrastructure and equipment that enable operational excellence.

-The vessel; Kota Canik, which is translated to mean “beautiful point,” is designed to carry up to 6600 TEUS at a time, signaling a turning point and signposting the possibilities that improved infrastructure and equipment upgrades can harbinger.
+The vessel, Kota Cantik, which is translated to mean “beautiful point,” is designed to carry up to 6600 TEUS at a time, signaling a turning point and signposting the possibilities that improved infrastructure and equipment upgrades can produce.

 Responding to the development, the Port Manager of the Lagos Port Complex, Mr. Charles Bamidele Okaga, said Apapa Port is poised to continuously improve on the quality of service that made this milestone possible.